phetsims/phet-info/doc/how-to-add-accessible-interactive-descriptions-to-a-sim.md

 For more information, see the "Resources for further understanding" below.

-## What does "Interactive Descriptions" mean?
+## What does "Interactive Description" mean?
-Interactive descriptions is an accessibility feature that PhET has developed, larger tailored towards screen reader accessibility.
+Interactive Description is an accessibility feature that PhET has developed, larger tailored towards screen reader accessibility.
 It has the following components (with their implementation in parens):
   * State Descriptions (PDOM)
     a.
 Static States